iden3/snarkjs/README.md

 We create a circom file that allows us to easily test the system with a different number of contraints.

-In this case, we've chosen `1000`,  but we can change this to anything we want (as long as it's below the number we defined in step 1).
+In this case, we've chosen `1000`,  but we can change this to anything we want (as long as the value we choose is below the number we defined in step 1).

 ### 10. Compile the circuit
 ```sh